no_change

 - 7

 The sauce should be a beautiful dark orange color, rich and creamy.
-Finally, taste and adjust the salt and pepper (
+Finally, taste and adjust the salt and pepper as needed.

 - 8